 My fingers take turns probing the void.
 I try to slide it over my thick scar tissue, to force it over my deformed joints, but the thing gets stuck at every twist.
 Recently, someone grimaced as they admitted to disliking the use of the word “deformed” in the context of my hands, as if a failure of description could further condemn me to the permanent indecency of my condition!
 I decide that the word— like my unglamorous ring that no longer fits me— has more value than any of its preferable counterparts, for anything with which we might decorate ourselves only distracts us from the exactness of what’s undeniably there.
 Or in my case, no longer there.

 Yet here I am using a handful of words as a compass in my search for something that feels irretrievable.
 As I twirl the ring around the tip of my left middle finger, hoping to reconnect with the parts of myself that have detached, the ring’s unpolished haze intimates the contours of my silhouette, and the shimmering negative space beyond inspires me to wonder if the ring can truly be said to symbolize loss if I had originally used it for contradicting beauty.
-As in a dream, I hear the ring whisper: your flesh is both the compass and the map.
+As in a dream, I hear the ring whisper: your flesh is both the compass and the territory.